 My research is centered on questions related to developmental programming, life history theory, and phenotypic plasticity.
-I use integrative and interdisciplinary approaches to understanding how the endocrine system and the microbiome contribute to developmental variation and adaptive plasticity.
+I use integrative and interdisciplinary approaches to understanding how the endocrine system and the microbiome contribute to early life phenotypic variation and adaptive plasticity.

 Does the early life microbiome mediate maternal effects on infant growth?

-What are the fitness costs of mismatched developmental environments?
+What are the relative fitness costs of environmental mismatching during development?

-Is the gut-brain axis robust to ecological changes in wild animal populations?
+Is the gut-brain axis robust to ecological changes in wild animal?

-Does maternal vertical transmission drive adaptive developmental plasticity?
+Does microbial vertical transmission drive adaptive developmental plasticity?

 Join the Mammalian Microbiome Research Group